thomassuedbroecker/Using-Blockchain-to-Track-fitness-Rewards/README.md

 ---
 ![alt text](./static/images/Fitcoin-architecture.png "Fitcoin Architecture")

-# Flow
+## Flow
 ---
-You will install on your local machine:
+You will install on your local machine and run a sample web application.

 1. **Install Hyperledger Fabric** and **Composer**
 2. Build and Deploy the **Fitcoin Blockchain** Network
 3. Build and run the **Fitcoin Angular Web App**

-# Pre-requisites
+## Technical Pre-requisites to run the sample locally
 ---

 1. At least **4Gb of memory**
 2. Operating Systems: Ubuntu Linux 14.04 / 16.04 LTS (both 64-bit), or Mac OS 10.12
 3. **Docker Engine:** Version 17.03 or higher